travb0t/chess-clone/README.md

 - Add check system.
 - Adds beginnings of a checkmate system.
 - Reworks Some systems to be compatible with new check/mate system.
+- Adds win/loss condition to game. (i.e. Check Mate)

 Current tasks:

-- Finish win/loss condition to game. (i.e. Check Mate)
+- Add ability for pawns to be exchanged for different pieces when they reach the enemy back line.

 Future To Do:
-- Add ability for pawns to be exchanged for different pieces when they reach the enemy back line.

 - Add castling ability to king/rooks.
 - Add numbered/lettered labels to board to visualize coordinates.
 - Add "New Game" function.